GlobalFishingWatch/GFW_technical_documentation/VIIRS-AIS-matching.md

-This table contains the AIS or VMS vessel IDs corresponding to each VIIRS detection.
+This table contains the AIS/VMS vessel's IDs (`ssvid`) corresponding to each VIIRS detection.
 Each row of this table is corresponding to VIIRS detection.

-And this table was created from the VIIRS detection after excluding the South American noise.
+This table was created from the VIIRS detection after excluding the South American noise.
 Thus, **this table can also be used as noise-free VIIRS table**.

 # Repository